OptimusBlue/cryptonote-nodejs-pool-OptimusBlue-Fork/README.md

 Credits
 ---------

-* [fancoder](//github.com/fancoder) - Developper on cryptonote-universal-pool project from which current project is forked.
+* [dvandal](//github.com/dvandal) - Developper on cryptonote-nodejs-pool project from which current project is forked.

 License
 -------